-Most people know Keith Taillon as the Instagrammer that is trying to walk every block of Manhattan.
+Most people know Keith Taillon as the Instagrammer that is walking every block of Manhattan.
 Impressive — but that’s hardly the driving force behind his popular social media page.
-The Harlem resident is trying to salvage the history of his city before it is lost to the construction boom.
+The Harlem resident is trying to salvage the architectural history of his city before it is lost to the construction boom.

 “We’re going to be sad that we can’t show students where the Lindy Hop was invented or where Louis Armstrong played,” Taillon said.
 “I don’t know what to do other than feel sad and tell the stories of the places that are being lost.”

 In such an oversaturated city, Taillon has a knack for peeling away layers of modernity to reveal things “forgotten and yet right under our feet.”
-Although he is trained as an urban planner, the 33-year-old stumbled into a decade-long career in fashion.
-His Instagram page is a passion project that wouldn’t have been possible in a different era.
+Schooled as an urban planner, the 33-year-old’s Instagram page is a passion project that wouldn’t have been possible in a different era.
 This type of research used to require hours in a library, rifling through card catalogs and microfiche.
 Weekend historians are now using social media to make meaningful contributions to an underfunded field.

 View this post on Instagram

 The issue is no less dire across the river, where the market now rivals Manhattan’s.
 In the next decade, thousands of new residences in Newark and Jersey City will vie for space with existing landmarks.
 But no matter how hard the preservation regime pushes back against developers, it is still limited in what can be legally enforced.

 “There are developers who want to do things the right way and go through the historic preservation commission,” said Emily Manz, executive director of Preservation New Jersey.
 “But there are also buildings that are knocked down in the dead of night.”

 The public, meanwhile, is getting smarter, learning things like how to restore vintage hardware in a crockpot.
 But to what end?
 Are we more likely than before to demand protection for historic buildings?